thomas-lamiaux/rocq-prover.org/data/tutorials/getting-started/1_00_install_Rocq.md

 id: installing-rocq
 title: Installing the Rocq Prover
 description: |
-  This page will help you install OCaml and the OCaml Platform Tools. |
+  This page will help you install Rocq and the Rocq Platform Tools. |
   These instructions work on Windows, and Unix systems like Linux, and macOS.
 category: "First Steps"
 ---

-This guide will walk you through a minimum installation of OCaml.
-That includes installing a package manager and [the compiler](#installation-on-unix-and-macos) itself.
+This guide will walk you through a minimum installation of Rocq.
+That includes installing a package manager and the  Rocq Prover itself.
 We'll also install some platform tools like a build system, support for your editor, and a few other important ones.

 On this page, you'll find installation instructions for Linux, macOS, Windows, and &ast;BSD for recent OCaml versions.
 For Docker, Linux instructions apply, except when setting up opam.

-**Note**: You'll be installing OCaml and its tools through a [command line interface (CLI), or shell](https://www.youtube.com/watch?v=0PxTAn4g20U)
+**Note**: You'll be installing Rocq and its tools through a [command line interface (CLI), or shell](https://www.youtube.com/watch?v=0PxTAn4g20U)

 ## Install opam

-OCaml has an official package manager, [opam](https://opam.ocaml.org/), which allows users to download and install OCaml tools and libraries.
-Opam also makes it practical to deal with different projects which require different versions of OCaml.
+Rocq and OCaml has an official package manager, [opam](https://opam.ocaml.org/), which allows users to download and install Rocq tools and libraries.
+Opam also makes it practical to deal with different projects which require different versions of the Rocq prover.

-Opam also installs the OCaml compiler.
-Alternatives exist, but opam is the best way to install OCaml.
-Although OCaml is available as a package in most Linux distributions, it is often outdated.
+Opam also installs the OCaml compiler and the Rocq prover.

 To install opam, you can [use your system package manager](https://opam.ocaml.org/doc/Install.html#Using-your-distribution-39-s-package-system) or download the [binary distribution](https://opam.ocaml.org/doc/Install.html#Binary-distribution).
 The details are available in these links, but for convenience, we use package distributions: